SaschaWillems/ModernVkTriangle/README.md

 ## License

-The contents of this document are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The contents of this document are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Source code listings and files are licensed under the MIT license.

 ## Libraries